1935 Bentley 3½ Litre Sports Saloon by Thrupp & Maberly

 The Bentley motor car company was founded back in 1919 by brothers W.O. and H.M.
 Bentley.
 The Bentley brothers were involved in the motor industry having acquired the agency to sell French built DFP (Doriot, Flandrin & Parant) cars in 1912, however, they desperately wanted to build their own cars.
 So that they did and the first Bentley motor car, being just a chassis with a dummy engine, was shown at the 1919 London Motor Show and in late 1921 the first production Bentleys were built and delivered to their new owners.

-Bentley got the formula right and their cars proved to be luxurious, reliable and fast thus attracting buyers from the elite of society in period.
+Bentley got the formula right and their cars proved to be luxurious, reliable and fast thus attracting buyers from the elite of society.
 The cars were also incredibly successful on the race track with Bentley achieving the ultimate success winning Le Mans in 1924, 1927, 1928, 1929 and 1930.

 Available now at Oldtimer Australia is this delightful 1935 Bentley 3½ Litre Sports Saloon.
 This particular car is chassis number B78FB and according to the original Bentley build sheets on file was a stock order for Rolls Royce and Bentley specialists Jack Barclay Limited of George Street, Hanover Square, London W1.
 The date of sale is noted as 27th August 1935 and the car was subsequently sent to coachbuilder Thrupp & Maberly on the 21st October 1935.